How to recover from burnout

 These useful techniques will help you recover from burnout and get back on track.

-Have you been feeling stressed or fatigued of late?
+Have you been feeling tense or fatigued of late?
 Burnout is the result of constant overwhelm.
 In organisational psychology research has shown that burnout can form a vicious cycle of exhaustion, cynicism and reduced self-efficacy within the workplace.

 But don't worry, in this post, Positive Psychology Practitioner David Chorlton guides you through how to recover from burnout with these steps: